-For the next 15 years, he purposely stayed in anonymity while starting a family in Las Vegas with his wife, Pamela.
-It’s only been recently that Miner’s made peace with his career, even returning to his alma mater in November 2011 to watch the Trojans retire his No. 23.
+For the next 15 years, he purposely stayed in anonymity while raising a family in Las Vegas with his wife, Pamela.
+It’s only been recently that Miner’s made peace with his career, even returning to his alma mater in November of 2011 to watch the Trojans retire his No. 23.

 — Ballislife.com (@Ballislife) May 5, 2014

 4. Sam Bowie (No. 2, 1984)

 It’s often forgotten that Bowie was a 1985 First Team NBA All-Rookie performer with the Portland Trail Blazers and spent 11 seasons in the league.
-Rather, his basketball-playing legacy is largely defined by being the player drafted immediately before Michael Jordan.
+Rather, his basketball-playing legacy is largely defined by his constant injuries and being the player drafted immediately before Michael Jordan.

 After the conclusion of his playing career, Bowie returned to Lexington, KY, where locals still fondly recall his college days at Kentucky.
 He has forged a successful second career as an owner and trainer of race horses.

 5. Darko Milicic (No. 2, 2003)

-Infamously picked one spot behind LeBron James and ahead of Carmelo Anthony, Chris Bosh and Dwyane Wade, Milicic never averaged over 8.8 PPG in a season during his 12-year NBA career.
+Infamously picked one spot behind LeBron James and ahead of Carmelo Anthony, Chris Bosh and Dwyane Wade, Milicic never averaged over 8.8 PPG in a single season during his 12-year NBA career.

 Milicic has since taken up a kickboxing career and made his debut in the sport on December 18, 2014 in Novi Sad, Serbia; he lost in the second round.